saronic-technologies/state_predictor_challenge/README.md

   controls and the current vehicle state.
   - vehicle state is an AHRS message, see the ahrs.log for an example

-- Predict the sequence of vehicle controls to achieve a desired vehicle state given a current vhelice state
+- Predict the sequence of vehicle controls to achieve a desired vehicle state given a current vehicle state
   - vehicle state is an AHRS message, see the ahrs.log for an example

 ## Dataset

 We have provided two dataset files:
-- vehicle_control.log
+- vehicle_control.csv
   - This is a csv with ts, throttle and turn values
     - ts is a timestamp in UTC
     - throttle is a float value between 0.0-1.0